 Students in the College of Education must meet all University requirements found in the Academic Information section of this catalog.
 Specific requirements of the College of Education include the following:

-- A minimum cumulative GPA of 2.75 for all college-level coursework completed at CUC.
+- Earn a minimum cumulative GPA of 2.75 for all college-level coursework completed at CUC.

-- A minimum GPA of 2.75 for all college-level courses taken in the major at CUC.
+- A minimum grade of C for all courses taken in a major at CUC.

 - A passing score on the Illinois State Licensure Test(s) (taken prior to student teaching for those seeking licensure).

 - For your endorsement’s specific test requirement please refer to ISBE’s webpage (https://www.isbe.net/Pages/Professional-Educator-License.aspx) or contact the Licensure Officer at email@example.com

 - A passing score on the EdTPA (for those seeking licensure).

 - A passing grade for the Student Teaching Internship and a passing grade for both semesters of the DCE internship.

 - The College of Education Initial Licensure Program has a stipulation indicating that students in the COE may not take any course as Pass/Fail without permission of the Division Chair or College Dean.
 Students may not take a course as Pass/Fail if the course is mandated by their licensure program through ISBE.
 Students may not take a course as Pass/Fail including courses with the following course codes - EDEC, EDEL, EDMG, EDSC, EDSP, EDKS and EDUC.
 The student teaching internship course and the edTPA course are excluded from this policy because they are automatically Pass/Fail.
 General education courses outside of the required licensure programs may be taken as Pass/Fail if they are in alignment with the University policy.